Teddy Atlas: Boxing trainer

 Atlas trained as an amateur boxer with Hall of Fame trainer Cus D'Amato.
 He had some amateur fights and won a 135-pound Golden Gloves title but had to turn to work as a trainer due to a back injury.
 Atlas was an assistant to D'Amato, although his role in the Catskill Boxing Club was short-lived.
 In 1980 he trained Sweden Olympic Boxing Team for 1980 Summer Olympics.
 His duties included assisting in the training of D'Amato's teenage protégé Mike Tyson.
-However, Atlas left the camp in 1982 following an altercation with the 15-year-old Tyson after Tyson had been sexually inappropriate with an 11-year-old female relative of Atlas' (Tyson said he had grabbed the girl's buttocks).
+However, Atlas left the camp in 1982 following an altercation with the 15-year-old Tyson after Tyson allegedly had been sexually inappropriate with an 11-year-old female relative of Atlas' (Tyson said he had grabbed the girl's buttocks, according to Atlas).
 Atlas put a .38 caliber handgun to Tyson's ear and told him to never touch his family again, or he would kill him if he did.
-This altercation between Atlas and a young Mike Tyson led to Atlas' dismissal from the Catskill Boxing Club, and he was told he was no longer welcome in D'Amato's home or around any of his adopted children (his fighters whom he had legally adopted, Tyson included).
+This altercation between Atlas and a young Mike Tyson led to Atlas' dismissal from the Catskill Boxing Club—D'Amato supposedly offered Atlas 5% of Tyson's lifetime-future earnings to just walk away (Atlas insists he refused the offer but agreed to leave the following week).
+D'Amato said he would no longer welcome Teddy into his home or around any of his adopted children (his fighters whom he had legally adopted, Tyson included).